mcflyas/dd-sdk-ios/docs/rum_collection.md

 ### RUM Views

-Use the following methods on `Global.rum` to manually collect RUM resources:
+Use the following methods on `GlobalDatadog.rum` to manually collect RUM resources:
 - `.startView(viewController:)`
 - `.stopView(viewController:)`